cjvanlissa/veni_sysrev/README.md

 ## Where do I start?

 You can load this project in RStudio by opening the file called `veni_sysrev.Rproj`.
-To reproduce the published analyses, either open `manuscript.Rmd` in RStudio and press the "Knit" button, or use the command `rmarkdown::render("manuscript.Rmd")`.
+**NOTE:** To reproduce the published analyses, use the command `rmarkdown::render("manuscript.Rmd")`.
+One of the dependencies causes the code to break when trying to Knit the document using the "Knit" button in RStudio.
 Raw data are contained in the `recs/` folder.

 ## Project structure